jwalton/thedreaming.org/_posts/2014-09-10-git-branch-management.md

     # Get the latest state from the origin
     git fetch --all

-    # Prune branches that exist in your repo but no longer exist on origin
+    # Prune branches that exist in refs/remotes but no longer exist on origin
     git remote prune origin

     # Find all merged remote branches and make a note of them